MuhammadAinurR/pet-shop-restful-api/README.md

 # Pet Shop RESTful API

 ## Overview
 this repository contains the code for a RESTful API for a pet shop, built using Express.js, Prisma, and ZenStack.
-The API provides functionality for user authentication, including login and token generation.
+The API provides functionality for pet database, user authentication, including login and token generation.

 ## Features
 - User authentication with JWT tokens